mdbailin/NFV_project/README.md

 ### 4.2 Running NFV Control Plane on a single-node
 This project is designed to be deployed on a single machine, as the previous workshops.
 The entire NFV control plane, i.e. NFVI Manager and SDN Controller are implemented as a Python process (as a OS Ken application running with osken-manager).
 The "*cluster state*" is maintained as in-memory data structures.
 The NFVI Manager should use the `subprocess` module in Python to execute commands for creating Docker containers on the host machine.

-### 4.3 NFVI Manager : Web service for launching network functions
+### 4.3 NFVI Manager: Web service for launching network functions
 You must to listen to deployment and scale-up REST requests coming from the system administrator.
 The requests are sent using the HTTP `PUT` method and the body of the request is represented as a JSON.
 HTTP requests containing a JSON body can be sent using the following bash command.